-The faculty in the Department of Theatre offer programs leading to the M.A. degree in Theatre; the Master of Fine Arts degree in Theatre with concentrations in interdisciplinary digital media, performance, scenography, and theatre for youth; the Ph.D. degree in Theatre with a concentration in theatre for youth; and, in conjunction with the Department of English, an interdisciplinary Master of Fine Arts degree in Creative Writing (playwriting).
+The faculty in the Department of Theatre offer programs leading to the MA degree in Theatre; the Master of Fine Arts degree in Theatre with concentrations in performance, scenography, theatre for youth, and interdisciplinary digital media; the PhD degree in Theatre with a concentration in theatre for youth; and, in conjunction with the Department of English, an interdisciplinary Master of Fine Arts degree in Creative Writing (playwriting).
 See the Graduate Catalog for details.